 An osteopath who knowingly makes a false declaration may be considered by the Board to have engaged in unprofessional conduct or professional misconduct and, as such, may be managed by the Board through the disciplinary mechanisms available under the National Law.
-These mechanisms include sanctions ranging from cautioning or reprimanding the registrant to cancellation of registration.
+These mechanisms include sanctions ranging from cautioning or reprimanding the registrant to cancellation of the practitioner's registration by a tribunal.